 From 2015 our focus is to provide grants that includes residency support, commissions and artist grants to realise a sound art project.
 For specific details, you can find out more at SUBMISSIONS.

-Naturestrip is excited to launch three opportunities in 2015, with an Artist Grant, a Residency Grant and a Commissioned Work Grant.Read More
+Naturestrip is excited to launch some opportunities for artists in 2016, with an Artist Grant, a Residency Grant and a Commissioned Work Grant.Read More

 All have a slightly different potential and focus, so read on to find out more information.

 In 2016 naturestrip will be supporting Peter Blamey to realise a new radiophonic work in collaboration with Bogong Centre for Sound and Culture.
 A residency in Bogong during the second half of 2016, will allow Peter to create a long form listening piece based around his practice as a theorist, sculptor and sound artist, responding to the Place and his interest in the way electricity influences our lives.Peter Blamey's website